-At Merrimack Vision Care, we serve Merrimack, Milford, Manchester, and the surrounding areas.
+At MVC Eye Care, we serve Merrimack, Milford, Manchester, and the surrounding areas.
 We encourage patients with nearsightedness, farsightedness, or astigmatism living in or around our three convenient clinics to schedule an appointment for a LASIK Manchester evaluation to find out if LASIK surgery could help you see clearly without the use of corrective lenses.
 Contact our office at (603) 644-6100 today.

 How do you think LASIK could change your life?